Finland–India relations

-Finland maintains an embassy in India in New Delhi, and honorary consulates in Bangalore, Chennai, Kolkata and Mumbai.
+Finland–India relations are the bilateral relations between Finland and India.
+Finland has an embassy in New Delhi.
 India has an embassy in Helsinki, that is also jointly accredited to Estonia.
+Both nations are members of the United Nations.

 History

 Diplomatic relations between Finland and India were established on 10 September 1949.
 Shortly thereafter, Hugo Valvanne, Finland's first envoy to India arrived in New Delhi and presented his credentials to Governor-General C. Rajagopalachari.
 After India became a republic on 26 January 1950, Valvanne presented his credentials again to the first Indian President Rajendra Prasad in February 1950.